MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 -	You many create multiple Kiosk profiles, and assign each to different users/groups.
 Such as a Kiosk for your AAD Group that has many apps, and a Visitor that has a multiple app kiosk with a singular app.
 -	Your kiosk configuration will be called a **Profile Id** and have a GUID.
 -	You will assign that Profile in the configs section by specifying the user type and using the same GUID for the **DefaultProfile Id**.
+- A XML file can be created but still applied to a device via MDM by creating a custom OMA URI device configuration profile and applying it to HoloLens device group using the URI value: ./Device/Vendor/MSFT/AssignedAccess/Configuration

 #### If you are creating a Kiosk in Intune.
 -	Each device may only receive a single Kiosk profile, otherwise it will create a conflict and receive no Kiosk configurations at all.